Checkmarx/ast-eclipse-plugin/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The CxAST Eclipse plugin enables you to import results from a CxAST scan directly into your IDE.
+The Checkmarx One Eclipse plugin enables you to import results from a Checkmarx One scan directly into your IDE.
 You can view the vulnerabilities that were identified in your source code and navigate directly to the vulnerable code in the editor.

 ### Main Features
-Import CxAST scan results into your IDE
+Import Checkmarx One scan results into your IDE

 * Show results from all scan types (CxSAST, CxSCA, and KICS)
 * Group results by severity or query name